 An authoritarian will seek out hierarchy even where none exists and he will place you in his own hierarchy even if you refuse to place yourself.
 It lends him the illusion of knowledge about you.
 From this perspective, hierarchy is meant to serve the function of reputation in facilitating trust.
 The absence of hierarchy is anarchy – which is synonymous with chaos and violence for authoritarian minds.

 The more stable a hierarchy is, the better.
 If a hierarchy can be challenged by effort, his own place might change as well.
-The bottom of certainty falls out and the opportunity to rise is no consolation.
+(Not to mention that he would suddenly look bad for not being higher in the pecking order.)
+The bottom of certainty drops from beneath him and the opportunity to rise is no consolation.
 Authoritarianism is about survival, after all, not aspiration and prosperity.
 Hence populists’ efforts to stoke the sense of emergency and remind us of existential threats all the time.

 At the end of the day, competition means the freedom to change the status quo – as opposed to the certainty of a set hierarchy.